 ✔️ If you are using git and there is a need to rise permissions to “Write” level, make sure that a consistent and productive workflow is in place e.g. gitflow

 ✔️ Introduce Code Review to the QA team.
 This will boost collaboration between them.
 In the beginning, they can be guided by the developers working on that codebase.
-On a later stage, it can help become independent from them and in case something goes wrong, you can always type “git revert”.
+At a later stage, it can help become independent from them and in case something goes wrong, you can always type “git revert”.

 ✔️ Create a separate folder e.g. automation/ where all the QA branches are stored so they don’t get mixed with all the others.

-Benefits for developers, testers and for the whole project
+Benefits for developers, testers, and for the whole project

 QA is able to learn automation

 Testers need to check many different combinations to see if the feature actually works.
 Doing it manually takes lots of time.
-At some point, everyone starts to think about making it faster and here comes automation.
-With the tools like Espresso or XCTest, there’s no way to start automating without access to a repository.
+At some point, everyone starts to think about making it faster, and here comes automation.
+With tools like Espresso or XCTest, there’s no way to start automating without access to a repository.
 Of course, a tester can use tools provided by an IDE, like Android Studio Layout Inspector, to explore layouts while looking for matching ids and just use a different automation tool.
 However, sometimes Espresso/XCTest is the best one for your project and you shouldn’t take it away from you and your company just because of your fears.

 Manual tester gains the ability to build the code